 - 1. From the Status Screen press the NAVIGATION dial. - 2.
 Turn the NAVIGATION dial counterclockwise to select the appropriate set point. - 3.
-Press the NAVIGATION dial to adjust the temperature.
-Rotate the NAVIGATION dial to change the setting. - 4.
+Press the NAVIGATION dial to adjust the temperature. - 4.
 Once the desired temperature is displayed, press the RIGHT SELECT [SAVE] key. - 5.
 If necessary repeat Steps 3 and 4 to make adjustments to additional set points. - 6.
-Press the RIGHT SELECT [HOME[ key to upload the changes. - 7.
+Press the RIGHT SELECT [HOME] key to upload the changes. - 7.
 If the RIGHT SELECT [SAVE] key is not pressed, the new settings will be discarded.